TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-create-cluster.md

 ### Permissions issues

 * If you are using Azure Data Lake Storage Gen2 and receive the error **AmbariClusterCreationFailedErrorCode - Internal server error occurred while processing the request.
 Please retry the request or contact support.**, open the Azure portal, go to your Storage account, and under Access Control (IAM) ensure that the **Storage Blob Data Contributor** or the **Storage Blob Data Owner** role has Assigned access to the **User assigned managed identity** for the subscription.
 See [Set up permissions for the managed identity on the Data Lake Storage Gen2 account](https://docs.microsoft.com/azure/hdinsight/hdinsight-hadoop-use-data-lake-storage-gen2#set-up-permissions-for-the-managed-identity-on-the-data-lake-storage-gen2-account) for detailed instructions.
-* If you are using [Azure Data Lake Storage Gen1](https://docs.microsoft.com/azure/hdinsight/hdinsight-hadoop-use-data-lake-store), understand that it is not supported for HBASE clusters, and is not supported in HDI version 4.0
+* If you are using [Azure Data Lake Storage Gen 1](https://docs.microsoft.com/azure/hdinsight/hdinsight-hadoop-use-data-lake-store), understand that it is not supported for HBASE clusters, and is not supported in HDI version 4.0
 * If you are using Azure Storage, ensure that the storage account name is valid during the cluster creation
 * A subscription-based Azure policy is in place, denying the creation of public IPs.
 HDInsight cluster creation requires two public IPs.